Hemanath78/Linux-Server-Setup-Script/README.md

 - Go to Eclipse and in Project Explorer right-click on your WEB project.
 Eclipse>>Project Explorer>>Your WEB project>>Right click>>Show in>>System Explorer.
 <img src="https://github.com/Hemanath78/Linux-Server-Setup-Script/assets/83415968/115ae582-2d54-4752-9dc7-768dfd7cd0b0" alt="tomcat-tomcat-cred" width="700"/>

-- Once you open System Explorer you can see all the project folders Select your web project folder double and open it there you can see the target folder.
+- Once you open System Explorer you can see all the project folders Select your web project folder and open it there you can see the target folder.
 <img src="https://github.com/Hemanath78/Linux-Server-Setup-Script/assets/83415968/68257c6c-8c9e-4419-a9c4-7217736fb400" alt="tomcat-tomcat-cred" width="700"/>

 - Now in the target folder you'll find your WAR file.